Parking and Transportation

-Vehicles not clearly displaying a valid daily ticket or parking permit will be subject to a ticket and/or towing without warning at the owner's risk and expense. e-Permit holders aren't required to display anything.
+Vehicles not complying with regulations are subject to a ticket and/or towing without warning at the owner's risk and expense.

 To help prevent theft from vehicles, please ensure that valuables are not left in vehicles or are locked in the trunk.
 Even better, leave valuables at home.

-No person shall occupy a parked vehicle on campus overnight, regardless of whether a valid parking permit is displayed.
+No person shall occupy a parked vehicle on campus overnight, regardless of valid parking permit.
 Overnight parking is only allowed in Lot N and Lot M, unless otherwise approved by the Parking Office.

 No refunds or cancellations.

 Any difficulty encountered with ticket dispensing machines should be reported immediately to the Parking Office: email@example.com or 250-828-5368